whiplashomega/elthelas2/data/rules/castingaspell.markdown

   Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.
 </p>
 <p>
   Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn’t incapacitated.
+Remember that you have disadvantage on a ranged attack roll if you are within the reach of a hostile creature that can see you and that isn’t incapacitated.
 </p>
 <h4>Combining Magical Effects</h4>
 <p>